liatrio/tag-o11y-quick-start-manifests/README.md

 ## Prerequisites

+> OSX users with [Homebrew](https://brew.sh/) installed can install the Prerequisites by running the command `brew bundle`

 1. Run kubernetes locally.
 Here are a few options:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/): Local
   instance of Docker and k8s.